Integralist/integralist.co.uk/content/page/resume.md

  <summary>Details</summary>

   ### 2024

+  - **What**: I moved into a new team working exclusively on [Domainr](https://domainr.com/).
+    **Why**: It was felt my skill set would be ideal to help not only take over the project as the lead developer but to begin the planning, architecture and development on new features and products based around Domainr and its subject area.
+    **Impact**: Too early to say.
+But one month in and I'm very excited about the future.

   - **What**: Implemented a solution to enable public repo forks to have access to GitHub Actions secrets.
     **Why**: Fork PRs do not have access to GitHub Action secrets which makes validating the correctness of community contributed code much harder.